rm2thaddeus/video-timeline-analyzer/docs/SPECIFICATIONS.md

                       transcripts: List[TranscriptSegment],
                       visual_metadata: Dict[Scene, VisualMetadata],
                       audio_metadata: Dict[TimeRange, AudioMetadata]) -> List[EnrichedScene]:
-        """Align all metadata by timestamp and scene boundaries."""
+        """Align all metadata by timestamp and scene boundaries.
+The canonical DataFrame constructor is in src/metadata/metadata_constructor.py and is robust to scene boundary formats (dicts with 'start_time'/'end_time' or lists)."""

     def calculate_viral_score(scene: EnrichedScene) -> float:
         """Calculate viral potential score for the scene."""